Defending tenants facing eviction, displacement, and homelessness.

 The Latest on Tenant’s Rights

-On July 10th, 2020, NYLAG held a live Q&A discussing mortgage forbearance, repayment plans, loan modifications, and more.
+On October 7th, 2020, NYLAG held a live Q&A that discussed evictions, rent strikes, rent payments, your rights as a tenant, and more.
 Here’s the pre-recorded video and the FAQs answered.